What We Do

 To advocate for or against particular public policies based upon existing League positions relevant to a current issue.

 In election years, LWVSCA organizes voter registration drives and conducts candidate forums for state and local offices.
 Whenever issues pertaining to governing or public policies arise, we seek to educate ourselves and the public about the facts, develop and evaluate options, and take action based on League positions.

 Monthly Meetings and Governance

 LWVSCA meets on the second Wednesday of the month, except in June, July, August and December, generally in the Bremer Community Room at the St. Cloud Library.
-(Since the onset of the pandemic in 2020, monthly meetings have been conducted via Zoom.)
+(Since the onset of the pandemic in 2020, we have held monthly meetings via Zoom and are now utilizing a hybrid model, when feasible.)
 After a brief business update, attendees receive a prepared presentation on a selected current political or social issue.
 The presentation is convened by a League member and may consist of a panel of League presenters or invited speakers.

 Local League governance is managed by a Board of Directors comprised of four Executive Officers and the Team Leaders of committees overseeing membership, community outreach, voter service, program/action, programming, and communication.
 Board positions are elected at the Annual Meeting of the Membership.